Using the Newton-Raphson Method with Automatic Differentiation to Numerically Solve Implied Volatility of Stock Option through Binomial Model: Introduction

-In the paper \cite{Kirill}, it proposed a new mathematical method is accurately calculate the implied volatility of a European stock option.
-In addition, it derives a trading strategy based on the difference between the implied volatility of an option and the volatility of its underlying stock.
-Specifically, let $ \sigma $ be the volatility of a stock, $ \hat{\sigma}$ be the volatility of the corresponding option to the stock.
-Let $S$ be the price of the stock, $f(S,K)$ be the payoff or value function of the option at the maturity time T, and $u(S,t)$, with t, the time until the maturity will occur, be the price of the option.
+In \cite{Kirill}, a new mathematical method is proposed to accurately calculate the implied volatility of a European stock option.
+The paper also derives a trading strategy based on the difference between the implied volatility of an option and the volatility of its underlying stock.
+Specifically, let $\sigma$ represent the volatility of a stock, and $\hat{\sigma}$ represent the volatility of the corresponding option.
+Let $S$ denote the price of the stock, $f(S,K)$ represent the payoff or value function of the option at maturity time $T$, and $u(S,t)$ denote the price of the option with $t$ representing the time until maturity.

-By assumptions from the paper, the following equation is satisfied \cite{Kirill}:
+According to the assumptions in the paper, the following equation is satisfied \cite{Kirill}:

-Let K be the strike price, then the payoff function is $f(S) = \max(S - K, 0)$, and $u(S,t)$ is given by the Black-Scholes formula \cite{BlackScholes}:
+Let $K$ be the strike price.
+The payoff function is $f(S) = \max(S - K, 0)$, and $u(S,t)$ is given by the Black-Scholes formula \cite{BlackScholes}:

 where the risk-free rate $r$ is assumed to be $0$.
-The stochastic equation of the Geometric Brownian motion for the stock price $S_t$ with the volatility $\sigma$ and zero drift is expressed by
+The stochastic equation of the Geometric Brownian motion for the stock price $S_t$ with volatility $\sigma$ and zero drift is given by